November 12, 2021 | ACTIVE LIFE | By Jonathan Lamson | Illustration by Kira Schulist

 Student Trustee Gaby Jadotte ’22 noted that she had not heard any mention of the Climate Change Task Force in the board meetings that she has attended.
 Mae Rohrbach, the school’s Sustainability Coordinator, said that she had not been informed about any plans to revive the task force.

-“I am not currently aware of any efforts that the college is making to divest from fossil fuels at this time,” Rohrbach added.
+“I am not currently aware of any efforts that the college is making to divest from fossil fuels at this time,” Rohrbach said.
 “Our office hopes to investigate the possibility of divesting in the future.”

 Globally, about $40 trillion has been committed to some form of fossil fuel divestment.
 This already appears to be threatening fossil fuel companies’ ability to raise money for new developments.